kentwait/anaconda-mpi/README.md

 # anaconda-mpi

 Docker container for developing MPI applications in Python using Jupyter notebook.
-Includes the full Anaconda 2.5.0 for Python 3.5 installation.
+Includes a full installation of Anaconda 2.5.0 for Python 3.5 installation.

-Install
+## Install

 	docker pull kentwait/anaconda-mpi

-Uaage
+## Usage

 The following command runs the container which launches a Jupyter notebook running Python 3.5 and IPython 4.1.1.